Trindade hotspot

 The Trindade hotspot is a working hypothesis supposing that the submarine volcanic chain Vitória-Trindade, off the eastern coast of Brazil in the southern Atlantic Ocean, is a volcanic hotspot chain.
 It was considered that the supposed hot-spot should be responsible for the creation of the east-west trending Vitória-Trindade seamount chain, which includes the Trindade and Martim Vaz archipelago at its easternmost end.
 Trindade, a small island in the archipelago, is the hotspot's most recent eruptive center.

-This ideas was based on the geochemical data, especially of the highly silica-undersaturated alkaline ultramafic rocks of the Trindade Island and Martim Vaz Island.
+This idea was based on the geochemical data, especially of the highly silica-undersaturated alkaline ultramafic rocks of the Trindade Island and Martim Vaz Island.
 The isotopic data is OIB-type, which is favourable to the hot-spot hypothesis.
 However, the volcanic chain direction is E-W and the absolute motion vector of the South America Plate is NW.
 Therefore, the volcanic chain cannot be a hot-spot chain.
 Recent research papers, such as Skoletnev, Peyve & Truko 2010 and Motoki, Motoki & Melo 2012, proposed that the hot mantle penetrated horizontally along the Vitória-Trindade fracture zone which is present in the lithospheric mantle.
 Because of the same reason, the Fernando de Noronha Volcanic chain also is not a hot-spot chain.
 On the other hand, the NW-SE magmatic alignments, such as the Cruzeiro do Sul Chain, Bahia Chain, and Macau-Queimado, are considered to be hot-spot chains.